-Suppose that an article that was written by a generative language model (GLM) such as \GLMmodelname undergoes relatively minor changes.
-For example, a human editor adds, removes, or rephrases certain sentences as seen in Figure~\ref{fig:generation}.
-The purpose of this work is to propose a method for detecting the presence of edits and as much as possible identify those parts that were edited.
+Suppose an article initially written by a generative language model (GLM) such as ChatGPT (GPT3.5) undergoes relatively minor changes.
+For example, a human editor adds, removes, or rephrases certain sentences as in the example in Figure~\ref{fig:generation}.
+This work aims to detect the presence of such edits and, as much as possible, identify edited parts if they exist.

-We interpret the concept "written by a GLM" in a relatively broad sense.
-The pre-edited article is the combination of a series of GLM outputs produced in different contexts, e.g., in response to different prompts or instructions.
+As can be deduced from Figure~\ref{fig:generation}, we mean ``written by a GLM'' in a relatively broad sense.
+The pre-edited article may combine a series of GLM outputs produced in response to different human-written prompts or instructions.
 The situation above might arise when a human editor wishes to improve the GLM text or to hide the fact that the GLM was involved in the writing process altogether.

-Throughout, we consider sentences as an atomic text unit that might undergo an edit.
-The term sentences may be understood in a broader context as text atoms that may individually contain some indication when edited.